Hamilton

 The best Broadway shows you need to see

-Our critics list the best Broadway shows.
-NYC is the place to catch these top-notch plays, musicals and revivals.
+Our theater critics list the best Broadway shows.
+NYC is the place to catch these top-notch musicals and plays.

 Advertising

-The best Broadway shows attract millions of people to enjoy the pinnacle of live entertainment in New York City.
+The best Broadway shows attract millions of people annually to the pinnacle of live entertainment in New York City.
 Every season brings a new crop of Broadway musicals, plays and revivals, some of which go on to glory at the Tony Awards.
-Some are only limited runs; others stick around for years and you can find cheap tickets for.
-And the choices are varied: Alongside star-driven dramas and family-oriented blockbusters, you may find the kind of artistically ambitious offerings that are more common to the smaller venues of Off Broadway.
-Here are our theater critics' top choices among the shows that are currently playing on the Great White Way.
+Some are only limited runs; others stick around for years, making them a little easier to find cheap tickets for.
+The offerings range from from star-driven dramas and family-oriented blockbusters to the kind of artistically ambitious offerings that are more common Off Broadway these days.
+Choosing among these productions can be dizzying.
+But we've seen every show on Broadway, and we're happy to help guide you to the ones that are worthiest of your money and your time.
+Here are our theater critics' top choices among the shows that are currently on the Great White Way.

 RECOMMENDED: Complete A–Z Listings of All Broadway Shows in NYC